Pylons/pyramid_openapi3/README.md

 We do our best to follow the rules below.

-* Support the latest two releases of Python, currently Python 3.7, 3.8, and 3.9.
+* Support the latest few releases of Python, currently Python 3.7, 3.8, and 3.9.
+* Support the latest few releases of Pyramid, currently 1.10.7 and 1.10.8.
+* Support the latest few releases of `openapi-core`, currently 0.13.4 through 0.13.8.
-* Support only a single release of `openapi-core` and its sub-dependencies.
-See `Pipfile.lock` for a frozen-in-time known-good-set of all dependencies.
+* See `Pipfile.lock` for a frozen-in-time known-good-set of all dependencies.

 ## Use in the wild